qatrackplus/qatrackplus/docs/glossary.rst

         As of QATrack+ v0.3.0 there is now a Parts application which can be used for tracking spare parts inventory.
 See :ref:`Parts <parts_user>`.

+    Parts Categories

+        Parts categories allow you to categorize parts by their function (e.g.
+        Linac, Table, Laser etc).

     Permissions

         The permissions assigned to Groups and Users control what functionality they have access to on the QATrack+ site.
 See :ref:`Permissions
         <permissions_admin>`.

-    Parts Categories

-        Parts categories allow you to categorize parts by their function (e.g.
-        Linac, Table, Laser etc).
+    QA Session

+        See :term:`Test List Instance`.

     Reference